JasonBock/AutoDeconstruct/docs/Design.md

 To generate the `Deconstruct`, I need to know the target type, and the list of accesible property getters.
 That should be sufficient.

 The name of the file could be `AutoDeconstructExtensions_{TargetTypeNamespaceDotsToUnderscore}_{TargetTypeName}.g.cs`

+If a type definition doesn't want to participate in this, I could have an attribute like `[NoAutoDeconstruct]`.